About Wyoming Stargazing

 Nicole Riddle

 Nicole is originally from Fort Worth, Texas.
-In May 2022, she received a bachelor’s degree from Texas Christian University, majoring in Astronomy & Physics and minoring in Mathematics and Sustainability.
-She was part of an astronomy research group for three out of her four years at TCU and presented research on binary star detection at the American Astronomical Society meeting in January of 2021.
-Through college, Nicole spent her time working odd jobs such as floral assistant, substitute P.E. teacher, tutor, and legal assistant, but her love of astronomy education was inspired by her job as a guest experience host in the planetarium at the Fort Worth Museum of Science and History.
+In May 2022, she graduated from Texas Christian University with a B.S., majoring in Astronomy & Physics and minoring in Mathematics and Sustainability.
+She was part of an astronomy research group for three out of her four years at TCU and presented research on detecting binary star systems at the American Astronomical Society meeting in January of 2021.
+Aside from her job as a stargazing leader, Nicole tutors high school and college students in math and physics.
+She is currently earning a Master’s degree in Space Operations from Embry-Riddle Aeronautical University.

 David “JR” Dalby